MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-data-manager.md

 Connecting to your data sources is the first step towards unlocking one of the unique promises behind Customer Insights - consolidating and reconciling data on your customers from multiple sources that once were disparate and conflicting.

-In the [Data Sources](pm-data-sources.md) and [Guidance on Common Connectors] topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** screen (accessable via the corresponding tab on the left side menu):
+In the [Data Sources](pm-data-sources.md) and [Common Connectors Guidance](pm-common-connectors.md) topics, you will learn how to complete the mandatory data ingestion process via the **Data Sources** screen (accessable via the corresponding tab on the left side menu):

 // 2